tuckermitcht/collection/README.md

 Requirements:

-Must be able to add a new item to the collection
-Item must be available forever
+Must be able to add and remove an new item to the collection Item must be available forever